Choreo-ED

 ED Director / Chief Nursing Officer

 Pharmacy teams can initiate reviews before the decision-to-admit (DTA) is finalized.
-This eliminates waiting for the DTA and avoids bottlenecks behind the DTA process, enabling a faster start.
+This eliminates waiting for the DTA and avoids bottlenecks in the admission process.

 Consults, such as physical therapy or psychiatric evaluations, can be scheduled earlier.
 Knowing about a likely admission 2 hours in advance allows more efficient use of time and resources.